bmuschko/gradle-cargo-plugin/README.md

 ### Adding the plugin binary to the build

 The plugin JAR needs to be defined in the classpath of your build script.
-It is directly available on [Bintray](https://bintray.com/bmuschko/gradle-plugins/com.bmuschko%3Agradle-cargo-plugin/).
-The following code snippet shows an example on how to retrieve it from Maven Central:
+It is available on the Gradle plugin portal.
+The following code snippet shows an example on how to retrieve it with the `buildscript` syntax:

     buildscript {
         repositories {